Right to know

 File with IMY (the Swedish Data Protection Authority).

 EU law says your personal data is yours.
 But the gap between what privacy policies promise and what code actually does is too large.
 Annual audits catch it too late.
 A badge that can't be revoked says nothing.
-We measure what the law requires, over and over, and show you the result.
+We measure what the law requires, every week, and publish the result.